Skin Fungi: How to Get Rid of Them With Homemade Remedies

 Lemon with baking soda

-While both ingredients are often recommended for eliminating skin fungi, it’s important to use them with extreme care, as they are both harsh, aggressive ingredients.
+While both ingredients are often recommended for eliminating skin fungi, it’s important to use them with extreme care, as they’re both harsh, aggressive ingredients.
 The following recipe is a paste which is said to be able to help treat fungi.

-Warning: doctors recommend avoiding remedies containing baking soda, lemon and apple cider vinegar, as these products are not suitable for skin care.
+Warning: Doctors recommend avoiding remedies containing baking soda, lemon, and apple cider vinegar, as these products aren’t suitable for skin care.

 - Squeeze the lemon and mix it with one tablespoon of baking soda to create a smooth paste.

-- Once ready, apply to the affected area and let it work for 5 minutes, then rinse.
+- Once ready, apply to the affected area and let it work for five minutes.

-- Continue using until the infection is cured.
+- Rinse and continue using until the infection is cured.

 - After each application, finish by using a moisturizing cream to prevent the area from drying out.